GaniMoli1710/Ecommerce-Product-Search/README.md

 This project uses:
 - WANDS dataset (Wayfair)
-- MiniLM for semantic embeddings
+- LLM for semantic embeddings
 - FAISS for vector search
-- OpenAI API for query-based product summaries
+- Together API for query-based product summaries
 - Streamlit for UI

 ## Setup